Skip to main content

 The value of your RRSP may go down as well as up, depending on the investments it holds.
 You can open an RRSP at any age as long as you have earned income and file a tax return.
 You must close your RRSP when your turn 71, and withdraw your savings in cash, convert your RRSP to an RRIP (Registered Retirement Income Fund) or buy an annuity.

 TFSAs are not strictly for retirement savings – you can also use them for any savings goal.
 TFSAs are flexible, as withdrawals can be made at any time and are tax-free because you made the contributions with after-tax dollars.
-You can continue to contribute to a TFSA at any age, and contributions cannot be deducted from your income tax return.
+Once you are 18 you can continue to contribute to a TFSA at any age, and contributions cannot be deducted from your income tax return.

 "It's an account that should be utilized by every single person in this country because it's the only account the government gives you that you don't pay income tax on," says MacGillivray.